 Congress and the federal agencies should remain mindful that community bank payment card programs need to be profitable.
 If not, community banks will give greater consideration to discontinuing various products, particularly credit cards, which would result in further consolidation of the industry and fewer choices for consumers.
 Policies that generate more compliance costs for community banks will not benefit consumers.

 Payment card system stakeholders – networks, merchants, card issuers, and cardholders – are concerned about growing security risks and the need to move to more sophisticated and secure technology such as chip, tokenization, and end-to-end encryption.

-Re-engineering a payments system is not easy task as there are many players that need to collaborate, from the card networks and processors to the bank issuers and merchants.
+Re-engineering a payments system is not an easy task as there are many players that need to collaborate, from the card networks and processors to the bank issuers and merchants.
 ICBA is participating in this migration by conveying the community bank perspective to all stakeholders and communicating the implications of these changes to community banks and their customers.

-The debit interchange price controls implemented the Durbin Amendment continue to harm community banks, small businesses, and consumers.
+The debit interchange price controls implemented by the Durbin Amendment continue to harm community banks, small businesses, and consumers.
 Community banks are harmed due to greater direct and indirect administrative costs and decreased revenue.

-Additionally, merchants are vigorously pursuing various legislative strategies to further shift their payment card interchange costs to consumers, and are likely to continue to push Congress to regulate credit card interchange fees and further weaken payment network rules in the future.
+Additionally, merchants are vigorously pursuing various legislative strategies to further shift their payment card interchange costs to consumers and are likely to continue to push Congress to regulate credit card interchange fees and further weaken payment network rules in the future.
 ICBA remains actively engaged in the legislative, regulatory and judicial processes and continues to work to roll back the damaging effects of the Durbin Amendment as well as prevent large retailers from further damaging the electronic payments system.

 Staff Contacts: Cary Whaley, Aaron Stetter and Rhonda Thomas-Whitley